 The main alternative in this category is Find and Run Robot (FARR).
 FARR is actually a very similar product and now version 2.2 makes it the most powerful yet.
 While FARR hides a lot of power, extensibility and configurability under its hood, it works well straight out of the box and even new users will be able to make effective use of it straight away.
 While average users may never need (or even see) the extra features, power users will be delighted with the huge possibilities of customization, including full support for plugins, and the scoring mechanism that goes well beyond the simple extension mechanism of Launchy.
 (One of my favourite plugins, GooglePlus, allows FARR to search Google without opening a browser first!)
 For this reason, I have, perhaps unusually, also awarded FARR Top Pick status as its only obvious shortcoming -- the lack of an internal indexing feature -- is more than counterbalanced by its advantages.
 (The author argues that indexing is not usually necessary when the primary search locations are kept at the defaults or carefully managed and in this way FARR is kept generally undemanding of the user's system.)

-A simpler alternative is SlickRun.
+The first launcher I ever used, with one of the longest pedigrees, is SlickRun.
 Slickrun is minimalist but extremely easy to work with.
 At its heart is a concept called MagicWords which, as you might expect, are typed shortcuts to programs or functions.

 In the menus class, readers suggestions have led me to change my mind and suggest as the best solution Free Launch Bar: this is an extremely stable piece of software that will give you exactly what you want from it.
 A good contender is JetStart, but the free version is limited to 5 pre-set general categories.
 You might also want to look at LaunchBar Commander - it's by the same author as FARR but takes a hybrid approach, between docks and menus, being able to do both with equal facility.